okinp/liquid-wiki/Home.md

 * It has to have simple markup and beautiful results.
 Template engines which don't produce good looking results are no fun to use.
 * It needs to be non-evaling and secure.
-Liquid templates are made so that users can't edit them.
+Liquid templates are made so that users can edit them.
 You don't want your server running code that your users wrote.
 * It has to be stateless.
 The compile and render steps have to be separate, so that the expensive parsing and compiling can be done once;  later on, you can